triflicacid/c-vm/docs/CPU.md

 # CPU

-The CPU is the core machinary of the virtual machine.
+The CPU is the core machinery of the virtual machine.
 Its role is handle the fetching and execution of instructions.
 In this project, we have `struct CPU` with contains a pointer to the VMs memory, its size, as well as its register bank and error status.

 A `CPU` struct may be created by calling `cpu_create`.
 As the CPUs memory is `malloc`d, a CPU must be disposed of via `cpu_destroy`.